Standards for Boundary Evidence - Cadastral Survey

 Will Stakeholders, Commercial Entities, and the Public be misled?

-Ongoing field office discussions with Federal stakeholders and the public must emphasize that a Boundary Evidence Certificate is not an Official Survey and does not satisfy the needs that can only be fulfilled by an Official Survey.
-A Boundary Evidence Certificate can be sufficient to quantify the risk associated with transactions and projects related to boundary location.
-Certificates are permanently filed for future reference.
+The SBE Certificate is not a land survey and does not satisfy the needs that a land survey fulfills.
+The SBE Certificate can quantify and qualify the risk associated with transactions and resource activities related to boundary location.
+The SBE Certificates are kept on file permanently for future reference.

 What is the estimated cost savings?